-During the quarter, FPIC reported a net loss of P0.4 million compared to a net income of P0.05 million for the same period last year.
-FPIC has no revenues as it had not issued any insurance policies given its servicing license which will expire by end of the year.
-Cost and Expenses registered at P1.4 million which was lower than last year's cost of P2.36 million due to decreased in operating expenses and depreciation and amortization.
+During the quarter, FPIC reported a net income of P0.24 million compared to a net loss of P1.7 million for the same period last year.
+FPIC had no revenues as it had not issued any insurance policies given its servicing license.
+Cost and Expenses registered at P0.74 million which was 88% lower than last year's P6.3 million due to claims and losses.